Aoyetibo557/Quickbuck-Client/README.md

-# Getting Started with Create React App
+# Getting Started with this Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Start your apache and mysql in xampp make sure mysql is running on the same port as your database.

+## In api:

+### `npm install sequelize cors mysql express --save`

 ## Available Scripts